1. General Terms

 In addition to your course fees there is a one off, fully refundable, equipment damage waiver which must also be paid at the time of booking your course.
 This payment will be refunded to you in full after the course, assuming no damage to any equipment is made.

-The equipment Damage waiver for all our courses is £1000 per person.
+The equipment Damage waiver for all our courses is £1000 per student.

 The equipment damage waiver will be used to repair or replace any equipment which you may damage during the running of your course.
 We have had to levy the fund at this level as some of the equipment is very expensive (for example: a camera battery may cost £400, and a telephoto camera lens may cost £10,000) If you damage or lose any equipment, the replacement cost of the item will be removed from the equipment damage waiver you have paid.

-The only exception to the above statement is camera equipment, as the ‘care and wellbeing’ of the camera equipment should be a priority of the group as a whole.
+The only exception to the above statement is camera/editing equipment, as the ‘care and wellbeing’ of the camera/editing equipment should be a priority of the group as a whole.

-In its very nature cameras and camera equipment is very expensive, so if any of the camera equipment is damaged during a course, all of the ‘Equipment Damage Waivers’ from each student on that course will be pooled together to cover the repair or replacement of the damaged item.
+In its very nature cameras and camera/editing equipment is very expensive, so if any of the camera/editing equipment is damaged during a course, all of the ‘Equipment Damage Waivers’ from each student on that course will be pooled together to cover the repair or replacement of the damaged item.

 Any funds remaining after the repair / replacement of the damaged equipment, will be refunded back to the students on that course.